nathanielrmay/American-Football-Game/docs/reference/glossary.md

 ### D

 **Depth Chart**
-: A hierarchical list that ranks players on a team by position to determine who starts and who serves as a backup.
-Managed in the `team_roster` table via the `depth_chart_order` field.
+: A strategic document that arranges players from the team roster into specific positions and ranks (e.g., starter, backup) for a given situation or formation (like 'Shotgun Offense' or 'Nickel Defense').
+A team can have multiple depth charts.
+Managed via the `depth_chart` and `depth_chart_position` tables.

 **Down**
 : A single attempt (a play) by the offense to advance the football.
 The offense gets a series of four downs to gain at least ten yards.
 If successful, they earn a "first down" and a new set of four downs.